 But, advanced as it is, the AI making these faces still has it's flaws and sometimes botches the photos, making the people look just wrong.
 In the really extreme cases, the AI has created weird hats (for want of a better word) on these really happy people.
 And they are hilarious.
 Bless the AI for trying it's best, but these photos will make you ask "Why?
 Just why?.
 It seems that photographers don't have to worry about losing their jobs to AI just yet.

-With the way the world is going, it can feel like the apocalypse isn't far off.
+These days, it can feel like the apocalypse isn't far off.
 Climate change, Trump, nuclear war, asteroids, an artificial intelligence takeover ... those science fiction scenarios don't seem so far-fetched now.
-If you're like me and like to be prepared for all outcomes, I've got some good news: humans will be able to survive extinction after the apocalypse.
+If you like to be prepared for all outcomes, I've got some good news: humans will be able to survive extinction after the apocalypse.
 How?
 Mushrooms!

 The world's largest computer chip is called the Wafer Scale Engine, and it's slightly bigger than an iPad.
 This isn't huge - unless you compare it to the current size of computer chips, which are around the size of a finger nail or postage stamp.
 Now that's a big difference.
 And even more impressive is what the world's biggest computer chip will be able to do.